Funeral Directors Category: South East England

 Paul was one of the first funeral directors to offer completely transparent pricing.
 There is a base cost which covers the work that has to be done for every funeral and after that you just choose the products and services that you need.

-No other local funeral director has their prices displayed online, and we thoroughly applaud this open approach to letting potential clients see how much their bill is likely to be – we wish all funeral directors would offer this.
+No other local funeral director voluntarily displayed their prices online until the CMA made it mandatory to do so, and we thoroughly applaud Paul’s open approach to letting potential clients see how much their bill is likely to be without even needing to pick up the phone to him – we wish all funeral directors would offer this.

-Paul doesn’t believe in slapping a huge markup on everything that he sells.
+Paul doesn’t believe in adding a huge markup on everything that he sells.
 He has a ‘coffin cover’ which can be used to make a simple cardboard coffin look like a wooden casket.

 He’s very thoughtful – the type that gently liberates flowers he sees sweating in cellophane at the crematorium.
 And every invoice is accompanied by a touching keepsake.

-- Your call will be answered by Paul, Alex, Julie or occasionally Colin.
+- Your call will be answered by Paul, Alan or Beryl, or possibly Alex.

 - Disabled Access: yes.
 Including a fully accessible loo.